Photo gallery

 Cotoneaster cornubia is a highly acclaimed, small, versatile tree that is useful for screening.

-This pretty small tree can also be found in many gardens growing as a shrub, however we grow this tree as a proper tree with a 1.8m clear stem and rounded crown.
+This pretty small tree can also be found in many gardens as a shrub.
+However, we grow it as a proper tree with a 1.8-m clear stem and rounded crown.

 The leaves are small and light green, with a slightly silvery underside.
 In autumn, it becomes festooned with a large abundance of bright red berries.

 Cotoneaster connubial is great for stilted hedging and screening.
-It's considered semi-evergreen, but not as much as our favourite for stilted screening, Ligustrum japonicum.
-As winter progresses, it tends to lose leaves and become thinner in the crown.
+It's considered semi-evergreen but not as much as our favourite for stilted screening, Ligustrum japonicum.
+As winter progresses, the tree tends to lose leaves and becomes thinner in the crown.

 This versatile tree was raised in the famous Exbury Gardens in the early 1930s and won the Award of Garden Merit in 2002 and 1933 and the First Class Certificate in 1936.